osrf/mbari_wec/README.md

 Currently, in order to use added mass, it is necessary to build gz-sim Garden from source.

-When building from source, it is necessary to export the `PYTHONPATH` for gz-math python bindings when building buoy_sim
+When building from source, it is necessary to export the `PYTHONPATH` for gz-math python bindings when building mbari_wec_gz
 ```
 export PYTHONPATH=$PYTHONPATH:<path to your gz-sim workspace>/install/lib/python`
 ```

 See [gz-math Python Get Started tutorial](https://github.com/gazebosim/gz-math/blob/gz-math7/tutorials/pythongetstarted.md).
-This step is needed until `PYTHONPATH` is automatically exported upstream, tracked in [this issue](https://github.com/osrf/buoy_sim/issues/81)
+This step is needed until `PYTHONPATH` is automatically exported upstream, tracked in [this issue](https://github.com/osrf/mbari_wec_gz/issues/81)

 3. Install necessary tools